rockinrole/JS-Interview/README.md

-# Javascript Interview questions & answers
+# JavaScript Interview questions & answers

 > Click :star: if you like the project.
 Pull Request are highly appreciated.